ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 ## Programs and Modules

-Ballerina programs consist of modules, and each module consists of one or more *.bal* files.
+Ballerina programs consist of modules and each module consists of one or more *`.bal`* files.

-The most important thing that a module does is define named functions.
+The most important thing that a module does is defining named functions.

 Here's what a simple Ballerina module looks like: